esrf-bliss/Lima-camera-ximea/doc/index.rst

 * HwDetInfo

-  getPixelSize(): Will always return 10um x 10 um pixel size.
+  getPixelSize(): Will always return 10um x 10um pixel size for unknown cameras.
+(The only camera known at the moment is MX377MR which pixel size is also 10um x 10um)

 * HwSync